Facebook Pixel7 Best Japanese Snack Box Subscriptions in 2021 | MSA

 MSA

-ByMSAFeb 17, 2022 | 4 comments
+ByMSAFeb 5, 2024 | 4 comments

-We found the best Japanese snack services available, then researched them to find out what they offer, how much they cost, and whether they’re worth the price.
+Whether you’re looking for ramen, gourmet matcha cookies, or those unique Kit-Kat flavors you’ve seen online, Japanese snack boxes are an excellent way to build your palate.
+These services deliver authentic Japanese snacks directly to your door (or office, or wherever else), often for an affordable monthly price.
+We found the best Japanese snack boxes available, then researched them to find out what they offer, how much they cost, and whether they’re worth the price.
 We tried to include a variety of options to suit different tastes, and where possible, we included coupon codes and promo links to help you keep costs in check.
+If we missed your favorite Japanese subscription box for snacks or candy, make sure to leave us a comment.
+And if you’ve tried one of these Japanese snack boxes, be sure to write a quick review.

 1. Best Japanese Snack Box for Gourmet Treats: Bokksu

-The Cost: $49.95, with discounts for long-term orders.
+The Cost: $39.99, with annual subscription.
+Ships to the U.S. for free.
 Sign up here!

-What's In This Japanese Snack Subscription Box: Each Bokksu snack crate includes a variety of authentic Japanese snacks and a tea pairing.
+What's In This Japanese Snack Box: Each Bokksu snack crate includes a variety of authentic Japanese snacks and a tea pairing.

 This Japanese snack box follows a monthly theme, and the packaging is absolutely gorgeous.
 You’ll also receive materials explaining the theme; expect detailed and poetic descriptions of different regions of Japan along with information about each month’s selections.